vicnate5/docker-poshi-runner/README.md

 A built image is hosted at https://hub.docker.com/r/vicnate5/functional-test-runner/ so you do not need to build the Dockerfile unless you want to make changes to it.

+2018.03.18 - updated to Firefox 52.
+Use vicnate5/functional-test-runner:ff45 to access the old image with Firefox 45.

 ## Running a test with the script (Mac/Linux only)

 1. Start a local Portal server